1971 JVP insurrection: Government response

 Having lost the element of surprise and coordination, the JVP's first wave of attacks was executed as planned.
 Although on high alert, the government could do little to prepare and withstand the first wave.
 Weapons and ammunition were a key problem for both sides, with the JVP lacking access and aimed at gaining these from the police and military they would overrun in their first wave; while the government soon found out that its pre-insurrection stocks of small-arms ammunition was enough to hold out for only a week.
 On 5 April when the warning of the impending attack was issued, some police stations found that they lacked operational firearms or live ammunition.
-The three Bell 206A Jet Ranger helicopters of the RCyAF began on 5 April with a furry of activity, they began flying weapons and ammunition to isolated police stations.
+The three Bell 206A Jet Ranger helicopters of the RCyAF began on 5 April with a flurry of activity, they began flying weapons and ammunition to isolated police stations.
 Flying over 12 hours a day, these three helicopters airlifted 36,500 lb of ammunition during April.
 The Doves flew supply missions to different parts of the island moving 900 soldiers and 100,000 lb of equipment in April.
 The army reported its first KIA on the first day of the insurrection when Staff Sergeant Jothipala was killed at Thulhiriya in the Kurunegala District.

 As the insurgents overran five police stations and forty-three were abandoned in the days that followed, the JVP gained control over large parts of the island uncontested.
 They would raise the red flag and assert their dominance over the population.
 The government forces responded by first securing Colombo, other cities and large towns with sizable police and military garrisons.
 Roadblocks were set up; bridges, ports and airports were secured, overstretching the armed forces, which began mobilizing its reservists.
 Army, navy, and air-force personnel were initially deployed on ground duty in a defensive posture; in most areas, the police were able to hold out themselves.
 The government considered the situation dire during the insurrection's early days; its pre-insurrection stocks of small-arms ammunition were expected to run out in a week, and the shooting of naval ratings by a fellow rating in Jaffna stoked fears of JVP infiltration of the armed forces.
 Therefore, the government adopted a strategy of holding out, until it received assistance from friendly nations.